A Degree in Philosophy: How to Know Thyself and Yet Earn a Living from It

 Scholarships

-Students should also check with each college or university to see if there are other scholarships available to study philosophy.
+Search for specific scholarships and view those that are currently accepting applications here!
+Students should also check with each college or university to see if there are additional scholarships available to study philosophy.

-Reach out for guidance by submitting a major interest form if you are interested in a career in philosophy.
+As you explore your options, be sure to use our guide to applying for scholarships and grants.
+You can also receive guidance by submitting a major interest form if you are interested in a career in or related to philosophy.
 Submit the form on our website to get started.
 And follow us on UNCF social media channels to receive notifications about our scholarships and member HBCUs.
 Reach out today!